52 The Lawns, Matthias Road, London N16 8QD / 020 7254 2183

-Currently we offer three main activities (plus drop-in) …
+Currently we offer four main activities …

 This is a service for Hackney ‘midlifers’ – people in the pre-retirement age range 50 to 64.
 Agewell Social Network provides free training and access to the online world, and almost anything else that has ‘digital’ in its name – including mobile phones, digital cameras, digital radio, digital TV, digital video, the World Wide Web, email, Skype and much more.

 Our approach is to present Internet use as a participatory social activity, and emphasise that its primary role is contact and communication.